Mako robot-assisted total hip replacement

 He explains that he and his fellow hip surgeons working at the hospital undertake in the region of 250 procedures each every year.

 Hip problems can have a significant impact on an individual’s quality of life; however, many people put off speaking to their GP or a medical practitioner because the whole process is often an unknown.
 Taking away the ‘unknown’, by ensuring that any question a patient may have is answered by an expert, is the biggest advantage of the Hip Unit at Circle Bath.

-For a patient choosing to have a hip replacement, it is a very different experience than going to a hospital for health-related problems so the choice of where to have a procedure done, as well as when to have it, is important.
+For a patient choosing to have a replacement, it’s a very different experience than going to a hospital for health-related problems so the choice of where to have a procedure done, as well as when to have it, is important.
 Circle Bath has produced an in-depth guide for patients considering surgery.
 This 65-page booklet contains a step-by-step description of the operation, answers a range of related questions, and includes illustrations of exercises that form part of any rehabilitation plan, helping patients to prepare themselves both physically and mentally.

 Rapid recovery is a term which comes up frequently when talking to specialist physiotherapists.